nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 ```
 cd
-cd 2013<tab>
+cd gap<tab>
 ```

 What just happened?

-Try pressing `s`, then hitting tab?
+Try pressing `d`, then hitting tab?

 When you hit the first `tab`, nothing happens.
-The reason is that there are multiple directories in the home directory which start with `s`.
+The reason is that there are multiple files and/or directories in the gapminder directory which start with `d`.
 Thus, the shell does not know which one to fill in.
 When you hit `tab` again, the shell will list the possible choices.

 Tab completion can also fill in the names of programs.
-For example, enter `e<tab><tab>`.
+For example, type `e<tab><tab>`.
 You will see the name of every program that starts with an e.
 One of those is echo.
 If you enter `ech<tab>`` you will see that `tab` completion works.

 **Wildcards**